A Benchmark for Incremental Micro-expression Recognition: Benchmark Construction

 \section{Benchmark Construction}

-This section presents our key contributions in establishing IMER, as illustrated in Figure~\ref{fig:setting}.
-We first formulate the problem definition of IMER.
-Subsequently, we introduce our data organization strategy that enables the systematic study of partially observed expressions, along with two evaluation protocols for effective cross-subject evaluation.
-We then describe the implementation and adaptation of various baseline methods to this new setting.

-\subsection{Problem Definition}
+\subsection{Problem Definition.}

-We define the IMER problem as follows.
-Consider a stream of labeled datasets $D^{(1)}, D^{(2)}, ..., D^{(n)}$, where each dataset $D^{(t)} = \{(x_j^t, y_j^t, id_j^t)\}_{j=1}^{N_t}$ consists of micro-expression samples, their corresponding emotion labels, and subject identifiers, where $N_t$ denotes the number of samples in the $t$-th dataset.
-Let $l^{(t)}$ represent the set of emotion classes in the $t$-th dataset, and the cumulative emotion label space up to dataset $t$ is defined as $L_{t} = \bigcup_{k=1}^t l^{(k)}$.
-Our goal is to learn a mapping function from the samples space $\mathbb{X}$ to their emotion label space $\mathbb{Y}$, while the subject identifiers $id$ are used for data splitting in the evaluation protocol.

-The model $\Theta$ is incrementally trained on the data sequence $D^{(1)}, D^{(2)}, ..., D^{(n)}$, where $D^{(t)}$ is only available during the $t$-th training session.
-After training on $D^{(t)}$, $\Theta_t$ is responsible for recognizing all encountered emotion classes in $L_{t}$.
-The training process follows Algorithm \ref{alg:incremental_learning}, where the model is updated sequentially while expanding its recognition capability from $L_{t-1}$ to $L_{t}$ at each session.
+{Consider a sequence of datasets $D^{(1)}, D^{(2)}, \dots,$ $D^{(n)}$, where each dataset $D^{(t)} = \{(x_j^t, y_j^t, id_j^t)\}_{j=1}^{N_t}$ consists of micro-expression samples, their corresponding emotion labels, and subject identifiers.
+Here, $N_t$ denotes the number of samples in the $t$-th dataset.
+Let $l^{(t)}$ be the set of emotion classes in $D^{(t)}$, and define the cumulative emotion label set up to $t$ as $L_{t} = \bigcup_{k=1}^t l^{(k)}$.
+Our goal is to learn a mapping function from the sample space $\mathbb{X}$ to their emotion label space $\mathbb{Y}$, using subject identifiers $id$ for data splitting in the evaluation protocol.
+The model $\Theta$ is incrementally trained on the data sequence, where each $D^{(t)}$ is available only during its respective training session.
+At each session, $\Theta$ is updated sequentially while expanding its recognition scope from $L_{t-1}$ to $L_{t}$.
+After training on $D^{(t)}$, the updated model $\Theta_t$ is expected to recognize \emph{all} emotion classes encountered in $L_{t}$.}

-Unlike conventional CIL and DIL that address isolated challenges of new classes or domain shifts, IMER presents a compound scenario where each incoming dataset $D^{(t)}$ may contain both new domain samples of existing classes (e.g., ``happiness" expressions captured under different recording conditions in CASME II vs. SAMM) and novel classes (e.g., the ``fear" category introduced in MMEW).
-We term this complex setting by \emph{composite class-domain incremental learning}, which imposes three critical requirements: cross-domain generalization to handle domain shifts within known classes, class expansion capability for incorporating new emotion categories, and interference resistance to mitigate conflicts between cross-domain and cross-class knowledge.
+Unlike CIL, where $l^{(t)}$ are disjoint, and DIL, where $l^{(t)}$ are identical, IMER presents a \emph{composite class-domain incremental learning} scenario, where label sets across sessions can overlap but differ, namely $l^{(t)} \cap l^{(s)} \neq \emptyset$ and $l^{(t)} \neq l^{(s)}$, as datasets $D^{(t)}$ introduce both novel classes and new domain samples for existing ones. \ZQ{For instance, when transitioning from CASME II to SAMM, the model must adapt to sensor differences for shared classes like \emph{Happiness} (DIL) while simultaneously learning the new class \emph{Anger} (CIL).}